 A while ago I became interested in `captured lightning‘ Lichtenberg figures, but without access to megavolt-scale physics gear, I wondered if I could simulate them in software instead.
 I was reminded of this when I had my JMM art exhibition entry printed on glass, as this would give me something a bit closer to the acrylic blocks.
 Some initially vague google searches eventually lead me to Diffusion-limited aggregation, a process that generates trees somewhere between ferns and lightning bolts.
-I set about implementing this in processing, and you can play around with a small version of it here:
+I set about implementing this in processing, and you can play around with a small version of it by clicking through here (may ask for permission to run java):

 Controls: To set things in motion (or pause them), press SPACE.
 To restart, press R. You can cycle through various colour options with G, and toggle rendering of the random walks with W. The screen is redrawn after a fixed number of points have been tested, which can be decreased with Z or increased with X: if your computer is powerful enough, it can cope with updating the screen more often; even if it can’t, you can decrease this to 1 to watch a step-by-step construction.